HokoraYinphineMPP/obsidian-git-sync/docs/Revanced/5 Extras/Install Done.md

 ## Fix links
-You might notice when you open a youtube link, it opens your original youtube instead of Revanced!
+You might notice when you open a YouTube link, it opens your original YouTube instead of ReVanced!

 ![](https://cdn.discordapp.com/attachments/803186540359450664/1100960373282193449/image_2023-04-26_182246728_1.gif) [[Fix Links|Let's fix that up then!]]

 ## What's this...
-Revanced *Extended* I hear about?
+ReVanced *Extended* I hear about?